Louver

-A louver (American) or louvre (Commonwealth English; see spelling differences) is a window blind or shutter with horizontal slats that are angled to admit light and air, but to keep out rain and direct sunshine.
-The angle of the slats may be adjustable, usually in blinds and windows, or fixed, such as in shutters.
+A louver (American) or louvre (Commonwealth English; see spelling differences) is a framed opening fitted with horizontal slats in a structure.
+These slats (also sometimes called louvers/louvres) are angled to admit light and air, as well as to keep out rain and direct sunshine.
+The angle of the slats may be adjustable, usually in blinds and windows, or fixed, such as in exterior shutters.

 History

 Louvers originated in the Middle Ages as lantern-like constructions in wood that were fitted on top of roof holes in large kitchens to allow ventilation while keeping out rain and snow.
 They were originally rather crude constructions consisting merely of a barrel.

 Later, they evolved into more elaborate designs made of pottery, taking the shape of faces where the smoke and steam from cooking would pour out through the eyes and mouth, or into constructions that were more like modern louvers, with slats that could be opened or closed by pulling on a string.